pevey/medusa-plugin-resend/README.md

 - The 'subject_template_type' can be 'handlebars' or 'text'.
 The default is handlebars.
 If you choose text, you cannot include dynamic values (like customer name or order number) in your subject lines.

-- The body_template-type' can be 'handlebars' or 'react'.
+- The body_template_type' can be 'handlebars' or 'react'.
 The default is handlebars.
 See below for info on using React templates.

 ## Why Resend?